Victims of crime

 - Other ethnic group

-Percentage and number of adults who were victims of crime by ethnicity
+Percentage and number of people who were victims of crime by ethnicity over time

 |Black other||withheld because a small sample size makes it unreliable||45||28||57||31||61|